manoa-musicbubs/manoa-musicbubs/index.md

 ### Reset：

-To clear the database from changes on http://localhost:3000, run:
+To clear the database from changes made on the application, run:

 ```
 $ meteor reset